d3rrick/API-test-automation-Framework/README.md

 ### Multivation for putting together an API testing framework

 ##### when testing apis I usually found myself repeating alot test code and I knew this is wrong.
 I strongly believe that api tests should be:
-    - **Test data driven** - scenarios should drive tests.
+    - Test data driven - scenarios should drive tests.
-    - There should be **minimal repetition** on test code. **DRY Principal**
+    - There should be minimal repetition on test code.
+DRY Principal
-    - **Stand alone** - tests should not depend on each other, or else there should be minimal dependancy.
+    - Stand alone - tests should not depend on each other, or else there should be minimal dependancy.
-    - Test **dependancy** comes in handy when testing business logic.
+    - Test dependancy comes in handy when testing business logic.
-    - Any part of API under test should be **configurable**, i.e remove any hard coding as much as possible.
+    - Any part of API under test should be configurable, i.e remove any hard coding as much as possible.

 ###### Therefore there is a need to organize test process or flow to ensure that apis tests yield maximum benefits like test accuracy,maintainance and speed.